 The Supplemental Register is offered to names that aren't approved by the USPTO to be on the Principle Register.
 This sort of back-up register provides a federal trademark, but without the extra bells and whistles protection of the Principle Register.
 If your name is put on the Supplemental Register, you'll still officially have a federal trademark, and you can use the recognized trademark symbol legally.

 If you hope to have the power to take legal action against any trademark infringement on your chosen name, you'll want to be on the Principal Register.
 Getting a name on the stronger register can be tricky, so consider hiring an IP lawyer for assistance.

 If you need help with post registration procedure of trademark, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law ad Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law ad Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.